UX Hero1

 Understanding the role of the user experience and user interface when developing software

-A fantastic product or service lives or dies depending on the user experience and the interface customers use to navigate the platform.
+A fantastic product or service lives or dies depending on the UI/UX, which encompasses both the user experience and the interface customers use to navigate the platform.
 This guide breaks down the essential components of UX/UI and software development, from the processes involved in the development cycle, to the typical costs and expected return on investment.

 Where does the term User Experience come from?